Back to Back (film)

 Back to Back, also known as American Yakuza 2, and Back to Back: American Yakuza 2, is a 1996 American action film.
 It is directed by Roger Nygard and written by Nygard and Scott Nimerfro (who is credited under the name, Lloyd Keith).
 The film was produced by W.K.
 Border, Thomas Calabrese, Takashige Ichise, Aki Komine, Michael Leahy, and Joel Soisson.
 It stars Michael Rooker, Ryo Ishibashi, and Danielle Harris.
-It is a sequel to the 1993 film, American Yakuza.
+It's unrelated to the 1993 film American Yakuza.

 Plot

 An explosive situation erupts when a mob war thrusts a yakuza, an ex-cop, and his adolescent daughter into a deadly, no-win situation.
 Booted in disgrace from the L.A. police force Bob Malone suffers a seemingly endless unlucky streak.
 Matters don't improve when a robbery led by a crazed criminal transpires at the bank where Malone is filling out foreclosure papers.
 Witnessing the crime, something inside Malone snaps and he single-handedly wipes out most of the robber gang.
 Unfortunately, the ringleader escapes and Malone ends up jailed by his corrupt former colleague Lt.
 Tony Dussecq.
 At the same time, two Japanese yakuza arrive in L.A. to deliver a special message to L.A.'s most prominent Mafia don.
 The yakuza are in a restaurant when the bank robber (wearing a vest covered with explosives) bursts in and threatens to blow the place up.
 One of the Japanese, Koji, intervenes in an explosive sequence.
 He too ends up at the police station just as Malone's feisty teen daughter Chelsea arrives with bail money.
 The yakuza suddenly escapes, taking Chelsea and Malone with him as hostages.
 Now pursued by the crooked coppers and the mob, the unlikely threesome have no choice but to team up to survive.